olearydj/claude-json-to-markdown/README.md

 -   `pyproject.toml`: Defines project metadata, dependencies, and build system configuration.

 This structure allows the tool to be installed and run as a command-line utility (`cj2md`).

+## Logging Behavior

+- The application uses Python's standard `logging` module, along with some [`rich` goodness](https://github.com/Textualize/rich).
+- By default (if `logging_config.json` is not found alongside `log_setup.py` in the installed package or during development in `src/claude_json2md/`), a basic emergency logger is set up for critical errors, and platform-specific user log directories are used for regular file logging.
+- If `logging_config.json` *is* present (expected to be in `src/claude_json2md/` alongside `log_setup.py`), it defines the logging format, levels, and handlers.
+The default configuration includes a console handler and a file handler.
+- The `DEFAULT_LOG_FILENAME` is `converter.log`.
+- The `APP_NAME` for `platformdirs` is "JSONToMarkdownConverter" and `APP_AUTHOR` is "ConverterApp" (this can be customized in `src/claude_json2md/log_setup.py`).

+## Changelog

+### 0.1.0 (2025-05-15)

+- Initial release
+- Core functionality for converting Claude JSON exports to Markdown
+- Support for processing multiple conversations from a single JSON file
+- Command-line interface with options for limiting processing and custom logging
+- Intelligent naming of output files based on conversation metadata
+- Comprehensive logging for tracking conversion progress and issues

+## Limitations

+- `cj2md` does not support the projects data included with the data Anthropic exports.
+There is not obvious way to link conversations to projects, though it seems that the conversations data includes all those related to projects.
+- `cj2md` exports to not include the internal "thinking" dialogue sometimes used by Claude.
+This data is included in the conversations data, but isn't currently captured in `cj2md` output.

+## Issues & Contributions

+### Reporting Issues

+If you encounter any problems with the tool, please [open an issue](https://github.com/olearydj/claude-json-to-markdown/issues) on GitHub with:

+- A clear description of the problem
+- Steps to reproduce the issue
+- Expected vs. actual behavior
+- Your environment details (OS, Python version)
+- Sample data (sanitized appropriately!)

+### Contributing

+Contributions are welcome!
+Here's how you can help:

+1. **Fork the repository** and clone your fork
+2. **Create a feature branch**: `git checkout -b feature/your-feature-name`
+3. **Make your changes** and add tests if applicable
+4. **Run the tests** to ensure everything works: `uv run pytest`
+5. **Commit your changes**: `git commit -m "Add your feature description"`
+6. **Push to your branch**: `git push origin feature/your-feature-name`
+7. **Create a pull request** from your fork to the main repository

+Please follow the existing code style and include appropriate tests for new functionality.
+The development setup is described above.

 ## License